 Behavioral Health inpatient and residential services can be requested by submitting a Prior Authorization form or contacting Molina's Prior Authorization team at (855) 322-4081.
-Providers requesting after-hours authorization for these services should utilize Availity Essentials portal or fax submission options.
+Providers requesting after-hours authorization for these services should utilize Availity portal or fax submission options.

 Emergency psychiatric services do not require Prior Authorization.
 All requests for Behavioral Health services should include the most current version of Diagnostic and Statistical Manual of Mental Disorders (DSM) classification.
 Molina utilizes standard, generally accepted Medical Necessity criteria for Prior Authorization reviews.

-Please see the Prior Authorization subsection found in the Health Care Services section of this Provider Manual for additional information.
+For additional information please refer to the Prior Authorization subsection found in the Health Care Services section of this Provider Manual.